 Are you an expert?
 Apply to contribute here.

-The men's Nike SB Team Classic comes exclusively in the guys' sizes, ranging from 4 to 15.
+The men's Nike SB Team Classic comes exclusively in the guys' sizes.
 Ladies who would like to cop a pair should go 1.5 sizes down from their normal shoe size.
 For example, if your usual size is 9, then you would have to get a 7.5 in the men's shoe category.
-With a super sleek silhouette, the Nike SB Team Classic's sizing is reported to fit a little bit too narrow for wide-footed users.
-Going half a size up or trying a pair first are recommended.

 With the Nike SB Team Classic shoe’s timeless design and streamlined shape, it looks like it has the makings of a classic kick that endures trends and endless outfits.
 Choose from this pair’s many colorway options and let its hues be the focal point of your look by opting for an outfit with a contrasting color with the shoe.
 Or you could play with stylish color blocking to complement your kick, keeping you stylish on and off the board.